 Phoenix OS was released shortly after the publication of the Remix OS.

-The new Phoenix OS comes with an installer that makes it easier to install the operating system directly to your hard drive or only USB drive.
+The new Phoenix OS comes with an installer that makes it easier to install the operating system directly to hard drive or to USB drive.
 In so many ways it feels and acts like the remix OS, but yes it falls short when in comparison.
-This is one Android operating system for computer which is based on the almost latest Android 7.1 (Remix OS based on Android 6)
+UPDATE: That is not the case anymore, Phoenix OS is updated with so many new features and system stability.
+This is only android x-86 fork which currently offering updates and hopefully, they will continue to do so in the future.
+This is one Android operating system for the computer which is based on the almost latest Android 7.1 (Remix OS based on Android 6).

 Openthos is new, and it supports Android apps and Linux apps in multi-windows.
 For this to run your computer’s CPU should be 64-bit architecture.
 Getting the ISO file of this operating was a task itself.
 First, you have to go through the link and enter the password, and later you need Baidu client software where you need to create an account (which is also problematic because everything will be in Chinese) then you can download the operating system image.
 I have tested the 23rd Nov 2017 version of English.
 Moreover, tested in the Legacy mode as it failed to boot in UEFI mode.